Max Muncy Player Props: Dodgers vs. Rangers

 Max Muncy At The Plate

-- In 41.8% of his games this season, Muncy has notched at least one RBI.
-In 12 of those games (15.2%) he recorded two or more RBI, while accounting for three or more of his team's runs in six contests.
+- Muncy has an RBI in 34 of 80 games this season, with multiple RBI in 13 of them.
+He has also driven home three or more of his team's runs in six contests.

+- In 42 of 80 games this season, he has scored, and 12 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.